Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 ```
 Fair question!

-I'm Filip, founder of SendVelo.
+I'm Filip, founder of Thumbway.
 We help teams get content approved faster - especially useful if you create content with AI tools like ChatGPT.

 Reached out because [specific reason based on their profile].